 Kiko goats are a New Zealand native.
 They have higher parasite tolerance, a strong will to live, possess keen mothering instincts, and have an intelligent temperament.
 Our job is to preserve our goats' genetic diversity.
 We'll achieve this by neither over-breeding them, nor interbreeding them with inferior breeds of goats.
 This is a tall order but worth doing, as the world's population increases and more efficient meat producing methods are required.
 Goats often produce more meat per pound than most other livestock, with less waste, and goat meat tends not to be as bland as most beef or pork.

 All of our breedstock are National Kiko Registry (NKR) registered.
 Our herd prefix is LLL.
 We partnered with Quick's Run Kikos in Camden, SC for most of our original herd, though we do procure fresh genetics on an as-needed basis.
-We've partnered with Northwest Meat Center for humane, USDA inspected processing.

 Please contact us for further information.
 We are in the process of gearing up for agritourism.
 We look forward to welcoming school groups, tour groups, and eventually plan to have additional offerings connected to historic Newberry and our amazing Newberry Opera House.